 Looking for the best iPads for photo editing, video, and photography?
-If money's no object, then we'd say the 12.9-inch iPad Pro 2022 is your best options, because it's super-fast, has a beautiful and bright screen, and the best cameras you can get in an iPad.
+If money's no object, then we'd say the iPad Pro M4 is your best option, because it's super-fast, has a beautiful and bright screen, and the best cameras you can get in an iPad.
+But all that power and screen quality comes at a high price, so we've also included some more affordable options in our list below.

 Gareth is the Reviews Editor at Digital Camera World, and the person in charge of approving all the latest camera-related tech.
 With several years of experience as a photographer and videographer, shooting for some household names, he has learned a thing or two about cameras and the photography industry.
 Outside of photography, expect to find him cycling around London, or deep in a Netflix binge.